Exquisite Elegance: Discovering the Finest Red Wine Burgundies

 Piedmont and Nebbiolo.
 The two are as inseparable as Burgundy and Pinot Noir, a noble and longstanding marriage between grape variety and terroir.
 Planted across the Langhe hills to the south and east of the river Tanaro, Nebbiolo is grown to perfection by the best producers, who craftily harness the potential of the superior ‘climats’ (vineyard sites) and then jealously guard their secrets.
 The grape is cultivated – in relatively minuscule volumes – in parts of the US, Australia, and New Zealand.
 Still, only northern Italy manages to bring out those hauntingly beautiful flavors and aromas.

-Yet while collectors (understandably) obsess over the rarest vintages of Barolo and Barbaresco, it is important to remember that Nebbiolo is not the mainstay of Piemontese production.
+Yet, while collectors (understandably) obsess over the rarest vintages of Barolo and Barbaresco, it is important to remember that Nebbiolo is not the mainstay of Piemontese production.
 The region grows several indigenous and characterful varieties across its undulating landscape, including the white grape Arneis.
 As a result, the local palate is far more varied, complex, and exciting than initially appears.
-You can enjoy the celebrated wines on a private Piedmont Wine Tour, organized exclusively for you by Cellar Tours.

 Barbera, however, is a red grape that has been historically unfairly maligned – although this is now changing.
 Today, Barbera is very much in vogue, producing big, deep, powerfully-scented, and charming wines.
 That being said, the grape requires a monumental amount of effort in the vineyard.
 It thrives on calcareous soils; left to its own devices, Barbera vines produce massive yields, promiscuously growing inflated bunches and oversized berries.
 Yet with skill – and regular pruning – Barbera makes special wine.
 Unfortunately, it is a variety that, when underripe, suffers from an abundance of tart acidity, although the grape was traditionally picked earlier than Nebbiolo!
 But in fact, Barbera needs to be planted on warm sites and benefits from being harvested in late September to bring the acidity down to manageable levels.
 The best growers in Barbera d’Asti and Barbera d’Alba have no peers – Barbera del Monferrato is also increasingly gaining a favorable reputation for its wine.